mainGSgames/genieutils-examples/README.md

 ![image of VSCode](https://github.com/Krakenmeister/genieutils-examples/blob/main/tutorial/vscode_open.png?raw=true)

 The most valuable aspect of using VSCode is its ability to recognize the genieutils-py library.
 When you have it working it will auto-complete for you, highlight syntax for easy readability, and allow you to navigate and reference the genieutils library in a couple clicks.
 First, you need to install the Python extension.
+Navigate to the Extension tab, and install Python, Python Debugger, Pylance, and Black Formatter.